cph-js284/Assignment11Database/README.md

 ```
 *Alternatively you can run the generator container in detached mode (-d) and enter it using bash, and then copy out the 2 files to your host - or even better you can just check out the files here [Generated.sql](https://github.com/cph-js284/Assignment11Database/blob/master/Outputs/Generated.sql) and [Generated.cs](https://github.com/cph-js284/Assignment11Database/blob/master/Outputs/Generated.cs)* <br>
 <br>
-The source code for that generates these 2 files can be found here [Creator.cs](https://github.com/cph-js284/Assignment11Database/blob/master/generator/Creator.cs)<br>
+The source code that generates these 2 files can be found here [Creator.cs](https://github.com/cph-js284/Assignment11Database/blob/master/generator/Creator.cs)<br>
 <br>
 ## MySql Setup
 To use the ORM we need to set up a MySql database first: